bitrix24/b24restdocs/api-reference/crm/universal/item-details-configuration/crm-item-details-configuration-get.md

 {% include [Examples Note](../../../../_includes/examples.md) %}

-1. Retrieve the shared configuration of item details for deals in the funnel with `id = 9`, for the user with `id = 1`
+1. Get the shared configuration of item details for deals in the funnel with `id = 9`, for the user with `id = 1`

     {% list tabs %}